camueller/SmartApplianceEnabler/doc/EVCharger_EN.md

 ![Fahrzeugkonfiguration](../pics/fe/EV_EN.png)

 ## Load configuration in Sunny Home Manager
-In the *Sunny Home Manager*, the consumer configuration for a wall box should look like this:
+In the *Sunny Home Manager*, the consumer configuration for a wallbox should look like this:

 ![Vebraucherkonfiguration Wallbox](../pics/shm/VerbraucherKonfigurationEVCharger.png)

 ## Charging process
 If a *SOC script* has been configured, it will **run automatically after connecting the vehicle to the wallbox**.

-There is also the option of entering the actual and target state of charge when [manually starting the charging process](Status_EN.md#user-content-click-green-ev).
+There is also the option of entering the current and target SOC when [manually starting the charging process](Status_EN.md#user-content-click-green-ev).

 Based on the values for
 - `Battery capcity`: from vehicle configuration